 If you've ever wanted to step back in time, now's your chance.
-You can time travel to the 19th century California when you visit San Juan Bautista, a piece of well-preserved California history.
-Its historic mission is one of the few in California that has never fallen into ruin: it has been used continuously since 1812.
-It faces a plaza little changed since the late nineteenth century that includes a hotel, stable, and two adobe mansions, all original buildings that are more than 100 years old.
+You can time travel to 19th-century California when you visit San Juan Bautista, which is a piece of well-preserved California history.
+Its historic mission is one of the few in California that has never fallen into ruin; it has been used continuously since 1812.
+It faces a plaza little changed since the late-19th century that includes a hotel, stable, and two adobe mansions, all original buildings that are more than 100 years old.

 San Juan Bautista is popular with history-lovers and others looking for a quiet day out.

-Mini Historical Scavenger Hunt: Look for 180-year-old paw prints on the floor tiles inside the mission church.
+- Mini Historical Scavenger Hunt: Look for 180-year-old paw prints on the floor tiles inside the mission church.
 Also inside, in a side room, you'll find an old barrel organ.
-Nobody knows how this odd instrument got there: It plays preset tunes surely better known by rowdy sailors than pious fathers.
+Nobody knows how this odd instrument got there.
+It plays preset tunes surely better known by rowdy sailors than by pious fathers.

-Pinnacles National Park: About 40 miles away, Pinnacles' rocky main attraction is what's left of an ancient volcano, but it's also a release site for the California Condor, and you may see the magnificent birds flying around.
+Pinnacles National Park: About 40 miles away, this park's rocky main attraction is what's left of an ancient volcano.
+Pinnacles National Park is also a release site for the California condor, and you may see the magnificent birds flying around.
 Bring your flashlight if you want to hike through the lava caves.

 From motels to country club resorts, you have your choice of places to stay if you plan on spending the night.

 San Juan Bautista is located between Salinas and Gilroy.
 Exit US Highway 101 onto CA Highway 156 going toward Hollister and watch for the signs to San Juan Bautista.
 It's 45 miles from San Jose, 90 miles from San Francisco, and 158 miles from Sacramento, making it a convenient day trip away from those places and an easy side trip for travelers on US 101 and those visiting Monterey.